erkal/elm-3d-playground-exploration/README.md

 npm run dev
 ```

-This starts serving all examples.
-Open [http://localhost:8000/](http://localhost:8000/) in your browser and navigate to the `index.html` of your example.
+This starts serving of all examples.
+To access them, launch your browser and navigate to [http://localhost:8000/](http://localhost:8000/).
+From here, proceed to the `index.html` file of your chosen example.

-This setup uses the fast and reliable [lydell/elm-watch](https://github.com/lydell/elm-watch), which handles hot
-reloading seamlessly.
+With this setup, when you alter your code, the modifications will take effect immediately, without any loss of the current state.
+This efficient, seamless functionality is made possible by the exceptional [lydell/elm-watch](https://github.com/lydell/elm-watch), which flawlessly manages hot reloading.

+5. Adding a new example
+Copy one of the existing examples and change the module names of the Elm files in it accordingly.
+And you are ready to go.